blog

 Cutting Tools

 If you don’t already have cutting tools like pruning scissors and various-sized garden shears, then it is time to get some for yourself.
-When you buy orchids from a store, you will need to repot them right away.
-And the repotting process involves inspecting their root system and cutting off those that are already soft and dead.
+When you buy orchids from a store, you may want to re-pot them immediately.
+The repotting process involves inspecting their root system and cutting off those that are already soft and dead.
 For this, you will need thinning shears or needle-nose pruners to be able to get through the intertwining roots.

 Garden shears and other plant cutters are readily available in hardware stores.